-It’s that time of year again – time to make our houses extra-presentable with some holiday cleaning tips using quality cleaning supplies.
+It's that time of year again - time to make our houses extra-presentable with some holiday cleaning tips using quality cleaning supplies, including my #1 favorite tip of all time.

 I'm sharing a few cleaning tips with you that I use this time of year (and throughout the year) since we're hosting family and friends in our homes maybe a bit more than usual.
 These are things I do to make life easier during this busy time because who needs something else to worry about?